mongodb/docs/source/includes/mms-console-hosted-users.rst

-You can grant users access to your group in the "Admins" section of the MMS console.
+You can grant users access to your group in the "Users" section of the MMS console.
 Click on the plus (``+``) icon next to your account name and enter their email in the dialogue.
 If the console finds a connected account, MMS will automatically add the user to the MMS